•

 Abstract

 Many Japanese students come to the U.K. to study.
-In general, they come with the aims of studying and changing their lives and themselves in another culture.
-Due to the vast differences between Japanese and British cultures, many of them have difficulties in adapting to British society.
-Quite simply, Japan is largely unicultural and Japanese people are not used to other cultures.
-This chapter presents some culturally specific factors that would affect students' adaptation based on completed research.
-It focuses on four main points involved in clinical work: the language barrier, differences in communication style and educational system, the individual's motivation and pressure, and the effects of students' insecure status in the host country.
-Each point is illustrated with examples.
+In general, studying is their primary aim but some have additional reasons such as personal development through exposure to another culture.
+As a result of the homogeneity of Japanese society, Japanese people are not necessarily used to other cultures especially if they have only lived within Japan.
+Due to the vast differences between Japanese and British cultures, many students have difficulties in adapting to British society (Nippoda, 2011).
+This article presents some culturally specific factors that affect students' adaptation based on research (Nippoda, 1993).
+It focuses on four main points arising from clinical work: the language barrier, differences in communication styles and educational systems, the individual's motivation and external pressure, and the effects of students' insecure status in the host country.